Brett Sterling: American Hockey League

+Pittsburgh Penguins

-On June 23, 2010, Sterling was traded by the Thrashers, along with Mike Vernace and a 7th round selection in 2010 NHL Entry Draft (Lee Moffie), to the San Jose Sharks for future considerations in order to help the Thrashers facilitate an earlier trade of Dustin Byfuglien from the Chicago Blackhawks.
-However, with his contract set to expire the Sharks chose not to re-sign Sterling and on July 3, 2010, Sterling was signed by the Pittsburgh Penguins to a 1-year contract, worth $500,000.
-Despite his new surroundings Sterling was unable to make the Penguins' roster coming out of training camp and was placed on waivers.
+On July 3, 2010, Sterling was signed by the Pittsburgh Penguins to a 1-year contract, worth $500,000.
+Despite his new surroundings, Sterling was unable to make the Penguins' roster coming out of training camp and was placed on waivers.
 After spending most of the year in the AHL Sterling was called up to the NHL on February 10, 2011, he made his Penguins debut later in the day in a game against the Los Angeles Kings.
 He scored his first goal as a Penguin in the game.
 After playing 7 games for the Penguins, registering 3 goals and 5 points he was re-assened to the Wilkes-Barre/Scranton Penguins.
 He finished the year with 27 goals and 53 points in 65 games for the Baby Penguins.

+St. Louis Blues

 In the off season Sterling signed a one-year two-way contract with the St. Louis Blues.
 He began the year with St. Louis farm team the Peoria Rivermen.
 After 18 games Sterling was tied for the league lead in goals, 12, second in points with 22 and was called up by the Blues.
 He proceeded to make his Blues debut against his former team, Pittsburgh.
 In all he played four games with the Blues without registering a point.
 Sterling returned to Peoria and after playing 54 games and leading the team with 22 goals, he was traded (though his rights were retained by St. Louis) to the Portland Pirates for Patrick O'Sullivan.
 Sterling was the Rivermen's leading goal scorer at the time.
 He finished the year scoring 8 goals and 14 points with Portland as the Pirates failed to make the playoffs.

+Return to AHL

-On the move again in the off-season Sterling returned to the site of his most AHL success signing an AHL contract with the Wolves.
+On the move again in the off-season, Sterling returned to the site of his most AHL success signing an AHL contract with the Wolves.
 He was reunited with Darren Haydar, who played on a line with Sterling when he won the AHL goal scoring title.

+Swedish Hockey League

 For season 2013–14, Sterling signed a one-year contract with HV71 in the Swedish Hockey League.
 Sterling failed to establish his career offensive output totalling just 11 goals and 20 points in 43 games, before finishing the season on loan with SHL competitor Örebro HK.

+Austrian Hockey League

 On June 25, 2014, Sterling changed European leagues, in opting to join Austrian club, EC Red Bull Salzburg of the EBEL on a one-year contract.

 Sterling dominated the action on the ice for Salzburg, helping them to a league championship in 2015.
 He remained with Salzburg in the 2015–16 season, and again helped them to a league championship.